Dartmouth Tuck just opened its application for the Class of 2024, and in doing so replaced one of its essay questions.

 Take some time to brainstorm this one and map a few ideas with examples attached to each first.
 This is where it can be really helpful to work with a coach to discern which to focus on.
 Again, with wordcount so tight, you will need to keep things concise and punchy.

-Tuck wants students who are compassionate and have a very strong team ethic.
-Think of a time when you really went out of your way to help someone else.
+And, because all three traits are relational ones, the question continues to be an invitation to identify a meaningful experience in which you helped someone else.
+Your considered introspection is the starting point.
+In responding, identify a singular example for your response, bearing in mind the limited 300 words.
 Briefly outline the situation or context, and then go on to detail the actions you took and why, including your interactions with others, and then the result or impact for you and the other(s) involved, and finally any learnings from the experience.
-Anything that can highlight your leadership and impact at the same time as strongly emphasizing your team ethic and putting others first would be ideal.
+Anything that can highlight your leadership and impact, at the same time as strongly emphasizing your team ethic and putting others first, would be ideal.

 You’ll also want to step back and ensure that the qualities, stories, and examples you’re weaving across your three essays are distinct, and taken together, position you to stand out.
 Avoid any repetition or duplication – this is where perspective-taking can ensure every element adds up to a greater whole.

-Finally, an optional essay invites you to “provide any additional insight or information that you have not addressed elsewhere…” This is worth leaving until the end to assess if there is anything important and relevant to cite that isn’t covered elsewhere (such as addressing a gap in your resume, for example).
+The optional essay invites you to “provide any additional insight or information that you have not addressed elsewhere…” This is worth leaving until the end to assess if there is anything important and relevant to include that isn’t covered elsewhere (such as addressing a gap in your resume, for example).

 For more expert essay advice for the other schools on your target list, view Fortuna’s Essay Tips.